leshwebdev/nginx-final/README.md

 # Cinema 3 - Microservices in Python
+# this edit is for testing the pre-push hook.
 A modern Python microservices example project for a movie theater system.
 The backend consists of 4 microservices built with Flask:

 * **Movie Service** (port 5001): Movie information (ratings, title, etc.)